rishabh-malik/Hacktoberfest-2018/README.md

 A simple code repository for algorithms in various languages.
 You can use this repo so as to create your first PR for hacktoberfest.

+- Register at [Hactoberfest-2018](https://hacktoberfest.digitalocean.com/) using your github id.

 # Guidelines
 1. Create a folder for a programming language.
 2. Add algorithms to that folder for that particular programming language.